-Presented for projects that comply with local, state or national standards for preservation, rehabilitation or restoration of an historic structure or site.
+Presented for projects that comply with local, state or national standards for preservation, rehabilitation or restoration of a historic structure or site.

-Presented for projects that reuse an historic structure, site or portion of a building for purposes other than it was originally built.
+Presented for projects that re-use a historic structure, site or portion of a building for purposes other than it was originally built.

 Presented for projects that enhance a historic district or community that includes historic buildings and improves the quality of life in the neighborhood.